Category Archives: Prayer

 I asked, “What do you mean?”

 He explained that to me.
-I won’t explain it here, because I might explain it incorrectly, but what he said sounded totally logical to me, and the answer to the margin question will be in the final biopsy report.
+I won’t explain it here, because I might explain it incorrectly, but what he said sounded totally logical to me, and the answer to the margin question will come later.

 The next part of the journey